-60 GHz –
+60 GHz –802.11ad.

 What are some benefits of IEEE 802.11n over past versions of 802.11?
+It supports both 2.4ghz and 5ghz and has more speed.

-Standards are necessary when multiple vendors are creating devices that must be compatible, what is the purpose of the Wi-Fi Alliance?
+Standards are necessary when multiple vendors are creating devices that must be compatible, what is the purpose of the Wi-Fi Alliance?It is an association of vendors whose objective is to improve the interoperability of products that are based on the 802.11 standard by certifying vendors for conformance to industry norms and adherence to standards.

 Complete Activity 4.1.1.8 – Identify the Wireless Technology